SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 For submitters who want to benchmark their local system, they need to provide their Dockerfile to install various ML frameworks(such as TensorFlow, PyTorch, Kaldi, Espnet etc).Leaderboard can't help you to write your Dockerfile, we might provide some sample Dockerfiles with common ASR frameworks though.

-### 1.2 model.yaml
+### 1.2 `model.yaml`
-This config specifies crucial property of your ASR system, example below:
+This config list required properties of your ASR system, example below:
 ```
 date: 2021-04-05
 task: ASR